HIV/AIDS in Indonesia: History

 The speed of growth in HIV infections in Indonesia is clear from the data presented in the Indonesian Ministry of Health's 'Documentation of Preliminary Modeling Update Work Undertaken to Provide Input into the Investment Case Analysis and National HIV Strategic and Action Plan 2015–2019'.
 This shows there were an estimated 697,000 people living with HIV in Indonesia in 2016.
 This is projected to increase by 11.6% to almost 778,000 in 2019.
 This increase is far above the anticipated natural population growth rate of 3.6% over the same period (World Bank 2016).

 This modelling also highlights that the largest key population when measured by total projected new infections, and by the total number living with HIV, is low risk women.
 HIV-positive men aged over 15 years (420,000) outnumber women in the same age cohort (247,000) at a ratio of almost 2 to 1 according to PEPFAR (2016).

 According to the National AIDS Commission of Indonesia "the annual number of new ART initiators continues to fall short of the estimated annual number of new HIV infections, and insufficient treatment retention rates limits both the prevention and mortality impact of resources being spent on HIV treatment.
 The strategies being employed to contain HIV in Indonesia are by and large appropriate given the stage of the HIV epidemic, but have not been realizing their full impact due to insufficient scale and program implementation issues".

 Challenges of addressing HIV/AIDS in Indonesia

-The Indonesian archipelago stretches more than 3,000 miles along the Equator with around 17,000 islands included in the archipelago.
 Indonesia has a mix of legal and governance arrangements spanning from central national government down to smaller local administrative districts and municipalities.
 The Aceh part of Indonesia live under local Shari'a laws.